This page describes the historical ITDK release 2017-02, which consists of

 The node-geolocation file contains the geographic location for each node in the nodes file.
 We use MaxMind's GeoLite City database for the geographic mapping.

-Data older than one year is available as a public dataset.
+- Data older than one year is available as a public dataset.
+You can obtain access using this form.

 The CAIDA Internet Topology Data Kit - <release dates >,